ayush6624/go-chatgpt/README.md

 ## Features

-- Easy-to-use GoLang client for ChatGPT
+- [x] Easy-to-use GoLang client for ChatGPT
-- Sends text to ChatGPT and receives a response
+- [x] Sends text to ChatGPT and receives a response
-- Supports both the completion and the classification endpoints
+- [x] Support custom model and parameters

 ## Installation